As it turns out I have been able to roll all that fun into one fantastic post.

 In contrast to many people I know in real life I eat a tremendously healthy and well adjusted balance of foods.
 I am lucky to enjoy living like this and call if a lifestyle, not a "diet".

-Compared to how some people on the internet eat I'm basically Jaba the Hutt which make me laugh so hard that I injure myself.
+Compared to how some people on the internet eat I'm basically Jaba the Hutt which makes me laugh so hard that I injure myself.
 Dudes, you enjoy those 500 calories a day that you allot yourself.
 That's my breakfast!

 |Me, according to some cray cray bloggers.|